 Type of Drug

-If you have an alcohol addiction, the overdose may take longer as you have to drink more to suffer from poisoning.
+If you suffer from an alcohol addiction, for example, the overdose may take a lot longer as you have to drink more than the average person to suffer from the poisoning.

 Addiction History

-Your history of addiction can play a factor.
+An individual’s history with addiction can also play a role in how long the overdose lasts.
 If you are in and out of recovery, you may not realise your tolerance is low again.
-You may fall back into taking the same larger doses you did beforehand, which could quickly prove fatal.
+And it can be easy for users to fall back into habits of taking the same doses they did when they were deep in their addiction, which could quickly prove fatal.

-If you have chronic health problems, like heart issues, then drugs such as cocaine can cause these to worsen.
-If you are on prescribed medication, then mixing them with other drugs or alcohol can leave you exposed to a quicker overdose.
+If you suffer from chronic health issues, like heart problems, then drugs like cocaine can cause these to worsen quicker than the average person.
+If you’re on prescribed medication, then mixing them with other drugs or alcohol can leave you exposed to a quicker overdose.

 Overdose Prevention Tips

-If you are a drug user or drinker and are worried about an overdose, there are steps you can take to minimise the risks.
+If you are a persistent drug user or a heavy drinker and are concerned about the possibility of overdose, there are steps you can take to lessen the chance of overdose.

-Don’t mix drugs: As stated above, mixing drugs increases your chance of overdosing.
+Never mix drugs: As stated previously, polydrug use increases your chance of overdosing.

-Get help: If you notice signs of addiction, get help sooner rather than later to ensure you don’t become an overdose statistic.
+Get help: If you notice signs of addiction, get help sooner rather than later, for yourself and your loved ones.

 Treatment for Overdose